dinhsang1999/internship_task1/README.md

 # intenship_task1

-This repository use MNIST digits dataset to demonstrate what I learned about projects organization and sourcecode management.
+This repository uses MNIST digits dataset to demonstrate what I learned about projects organization and sourcecode management.

 # Installation
 ```